schooldanlp6/marstui-rustio/README.md

 - make a volume control interface and see how far a song played ☑️
 - add sink management 🏗️
 - add playback to sink control logic and management interface 🏗️
+- fix the ISSUE on created file: -> You have to manually delete the config with a new version if config things changed

 ## Changelog
 ### V 2.1.0